pallavi-1311/kaiburr-task1/README.md

 ## Features
 - List of key features and functionalities.
-- Highlight any unique aspects of the project.
+- Highlight any unique aspects of the project

 ## Technologies Used
 - **Java**: Version 8 or higher